andrastantos/cray-sim/simulator/README_config.txt

 	parcel address (like 0x42346:p2).
 For word addresses, the value is a 64-bit integer, for parcel-address the value is a 16-bit integer
 ThrowOnUnknown: optional boolean
-	If set, unknown instructions won't throw an assert.
+	If set, unknown instructions throw an assert.
 If cleared they are treated as no-ops.
-Defaults to set.
+Defaults to cleared.
 ThrowOnUnimplemented: optional boolean
-	If set, unimplemented instructions won't throw an assert.
+	If set, unimplemented instructions throw an assert.
 If cleared they are treated as no-ops.
-Defaults to set.
+Defaults to cleared.

 ================================================================================
 BreakPoints